Skip to content

 When it comes to applying polish, you have two main options: a dedicated polisher or attachments for your power drill.
 While a professional polisher offers precision and power, don't feel like you need to run out and buy one.
 For most DIY projects, using polishing balls with a standard drill makes the job significantly easier, faster, and cleaner than polishing by hand.
 This method is especially effective for bringing a high-gloss shine back to wheels that have been neglected for a while.
 A good drill attachment gives you the power you need to work the polish in without wearing out your arms.

-Choosing Your Pads and Buffing Balls
+How to Pick the Right Pads and Buffing Balls

 The pad or buffing ball you choose is just as important as the polish itself.
 This is the tool that makes direct contact with the aluminum, and using a high-quality one is critical for achieving that flawless, mirror-like surface.
 A cheap, flimsy pad can fall apart or fail to distribute the polish evenly, leaving you with a hazy or streaky finish.
 For example, a quality tool like the Flitz 5” Buff Ball is known for its ability to make even very worn aluminum wheels shine like new.
 Investing in a durable, well-made buffing ball will pay off in the quality of your final result.